 Terms and Conditions

-You also need to have clear terms and conditions (Ts&Cs) which should include:
+Your promotion needs to have clear terms and conditions (Ts&Cs) which should include:

 - who’s running the draw or competition – the Promoter